lingceng/lingceng.github.io/source/_posts/2014-03-26-jquery-source-structure-tip.markdown

 $ = jQuery;

-// we can use the `jQuery.fn.newFeature = function() {}` to extend the jQuery instance function jQuery.fn = jQuery.prototype;
+// we can use the `jQuery.fn.newFeature = function() {}` to extend the jQuery instance function
+// Why we can add fn key to jQuery?
+// Answer is jQuery is a function and function is a object too.
+So we can add
+// properties to function
+jQuery.fn = jQuery.prototype;
 {% endcodeblock %}